uviclibraries/genai-notebooklm/1-nblm-notebook.md

 - Build a **notebook** with multiple sources (PDFs, Docs, webpages, etc.).
 - Use **Notebook Guide / Studio tools** (Report, Audio, Flashcards, Quiz) on your own material.
-- Judge whether NotebookLM’s output is **accurate, biased, or hallucinating** by checking against the originals.
+- Judge whether Google Notebook’s output is **accurate, biased, or hallucinating** by checking against the originals.

 ---